Harnessing Python's Context Managers for Resource Management: Patterns and Best Practices

 Line-by-line:

-transforms the generator function into a context manager.start = time.perf_counter()
+@contextmanagertransforms the generator function into a context manager.start = time.perf_counter()records start time.yieldhands control back to thewithblock.- The

 with time_block("my-task"):